-Term deposit vs. call deposit: What’s the difference
+Term deposit vs. call deposit: What’s the difference?

-At Bankrate we strive to help you make smarter financial decisions.
+Bankrate is always editorially independent.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
+Our is to ensure everything we publish is objective, accurate and trustworthy.

 Most consumers are familiar with checking and savings accounts, but those aren’t the only types of accounts offered by financial institutions.
 Two other types of deposit accounts include term deposits and call deposits.